 - Run the following command: sudo systemctl restart tomcat9

-The parameter "-Dacusensor.debug.log=ON" is optional, and can be omitted.
+The parameter "-Dacusensor.debug.log=ON" is optional and should ONLY be used for troubleshooting purposes.
 If this parameter is retained, this will output AcuSensor logging as additional lines in the Tomcat logs starting with "[Acunetix-debug]".

 Disabling and Removing AcuSensor for Java

 To remove and disable the sensor from your website, you need to revert the changes done during the deployment of the Agent.
 Based on the assumptions above: